Research Creation

 Published to YouTube on Feb 23, 2022.

-Heritage Pussy was created for the Victoria Pride Society Youth Leadership Council (VPS YLC), a group of LGBTQ2+ youth who plan initiatives and events for other LGBTQ2+ youth to build a welcoming and supportive community, be a voice for queer youth, and provide learning opportunities.
+Created for the Victoria Pride Society Youth Leadership Council (VPS YLC), a collective of LGBTQ2+ youth working to build community, amplify queer youth voices, and create learning opportunities.

 Published to YouTube on Feb 23, 2022.